-This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
-Otherwise, the system does not power up.
+The USB device wake-up feature requires a power supply that can provide at least 1A on the +5VSB lead.
+If this requirement is not met, the system does not power up.
 The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.

-Figure 2-22 USB Device Wake-up Settings
+Figure 2-20 USB Device Wake-up Settings

-2. Keyboard power (3-pin KBPWR)
+2. Keyboard power (3-pin KB\PWR)

 This jumper allows you to enable or disable the keyboard wake-up feature.
-Set this jumper to pins 2-3 (+5VSB) if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
-This jumper is set to pins 1-2 (+5V) by default.
+Set this jumper to pins 1-2 if you wish to wake up the computer when you press a key on the keyboard (the default is the Space Bar).
+Set this jumper to pins 2-3 to disable this feature.
+This jumper is set to pins 2-3 (Disabled) by default.

-This feature requires a power supply that can provide at least 1A on the +5VSB lead when these jumpers are set to +5VSB.
-Otherwise, the system does not power up.
+The keyboard wake-up feature requires a power supply that can provide at least 1A on the +5VSB lead.
+If this requirement is not met, the system does not power up.
 The total current consumed must NOT exceed the power supply capability (+5VSB) whether under normal condition or in sleep mode.

-Figure 2-23 Keyboard Power Settings
+Figure 2-21 Keyboard Power Settings